-Ancient sailors overcame this problem in earlier times by washing the decks of ships with seawater, sand and pumice stones.
+Ancient sailors overcame the problem of rough, sun-oxidized teak by washing the decks of ships with seawater, sand, and pumice stones.
 This method was back breaking and resulted in many mutinies.
 In an English Garden setting, teak outdoor furniture left to its natural gray fits the setting and blends beautifully with the surroundings.
 Many modern yachtsmen, cruise ship operators and teak furniture owners have sought methods of restoring and maintaining the natural beauty of their teak wood.
 SEMCO Teak Products is a company devoted exclusively to the cleaning, restoration and preservation of teak.
-The major use of our products is in the marine industry but we have discovered over the recent past many owners of teak furniture desire to restore and maintain the rich honey color of the wood that it has when it is new.
+The major use of our products is in the marine industry, but we have discovered through recent sales that many owners of teak furniture desire to restore and maintain the rich honey color of new teak.

 When SEMCO Teak Sealer is properly applied to teak, the wood will look as if it has nothing on it, yet it will not turn gray or support the growth of mildew.
 Surface soil can be washed away with mild detergent, and with seasonal recoating the teak will be preserved in its natural state for many years.

 There are a variety of "teak oils" on the market for the protection of teak, these usually consist of linseed or tung oil mixed with mineral spirits.
 When first applied to the wood, these oils impart a nice finish to the wood, but left outdoors teak oils wear away in weeks and require re-coating.
 With each re-coat the oiled finish becomes darker and the surface becomes sticky and collects dirt.
 The organic waste from these oils provides a wonderful garden patch for the growth of mold and mildew.
 In a very short period of time the wood requires a complete restoration.